 Accountability and Reciprocal Accountability

-The obligation of an individual or organization is to account for its activities, accept responsibility for them, and to disclose the results in a transparent manner.
+The obligation of parties, individuals, or organizations is to account for its activities, accept responsibility for them, and to disclose the results in a transparent manner.

 Accountability requires clear expectations set as early as possible, or specific commitments made, as well as clear standards that measure the meeting of those expectations or commitments.
 The goal of accountability measures is not to be punitive, but to positively increase levels of performance and outcomes.